hunteke/temoa/docs/source/Documentation.rst

 It defines the Capacity variable for every valid combination of :math:`\{p, v\}`, and includes the sum over all inputs and outputs of the FlowOut variable.
-A naive implementation of this equation might include nonsensical items in each summation, such as an input of vehicle miles traveled and an output of sunlight for a wind powered turbine.
+A naive implementation of this equation might include nonsensical items in each summation, such as an input of vehicle miles traveled to an oil refinery or an output of sunlight from nuclear generating capacity.
 However, in this context, summing over the inputs and outputs (:math:`i` and :math:`o`) implicitly includes only the valid combinations of :math:`\{p, s, d, i, t, v, o\}`.

 Parameters